tambongslade/POS_Backend/product.md

 - Must be unique across all products
 - Stored as a VARCHAR in the database
 - Particularly relevant for Phone and Tablet categories
+- Each product can have only one IMEI value

 ## How to Add a New Product